AvijitBag07/bandwidthTest/guided_bandwidthTest_SYCLMigrated/README.md

 ## Purpose

-This is a simple test program to measure the memcopy bandwidth of the GPU.It can measure device to device copy bandwidth, host to device copy bandwidth for pageable and pinned memory and device to host copy bandwidth for pageable and pinned memory.
+This is a simple test program to measure the memcopy bandwidth of the GPU.
+It can measure device-to-device copy bandwidth, host-to-device copy bandwidth for pageable and pinned memory and device to host copy bandwidth for pageable and pinned memory.

 > **Note**: The sample used the open-source [SYCLomatic tool](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html) that assists developers in porting CUDA code to SYCL code.
 To finish the process, you must complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
 You can also use the [Intel® DPC++ Compatibility Tool](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compatibility-tool.html#gs.5g2aqn) available to augment Base Toolkit.